solliancenet/microsoft-redis-cache-migration/02_PreMigration/02_Planning.md

 > **Note:** As part of this guide, two ARM templates (one with private endpoints, one without) were provided to deploy a potential Azure landing zone for a Redis migration project.
 The private endpoints ARM template provides a more secure, production-ready scenario.
 Additional manual Azure landing zone configuration may be necessary, depending on the requirements.

+> **Note** Creating a Redis instance in an Azure Virtual Machine with a default port and no password or on an non-SSL port with a password with no network security group protecting them is highly discouraged.
+Bots continually monitor the Azure IP address space and will find your Redis instance within a few days.
+Be very careful creating resources that are exposed to the internet.

 ## Networking

 Getting data from the source system to Azure Cache for Redis in a fast and optimal way is a vital component to consider in a migration project.
 Small unreliable connections may require administrators to restart the migration several times until a successful result is achieved.
 Restarting migrations due to network issues can lead to wasted effort, time and money.